IIIF/training/iiif-online-workshop/day-four/annotating.md

 ## Step 1 find a Manifest

-If you haven't aleady go back to the [Finding Manifests](basics/guides.md) guide and find a Manifest from one of the public collections.
+If you haven't already go back to the [Finding Manifests](basics/guides.md) guide and find a Manifest from one of the public collections.
 My personal favourite is:

 https://damsssl.llgc.org.uk/iiif/2.0/4389767/manifest.json